toothrot-if/toothrot/README.md

 The file `project.json` contains information about your project, e.g. for which desktop platforms you want to build your game.

-Finally, the `resources/story.md` file contains the actual story of your game.
+Finally, the `resources/story.trot.md` file contains the actual story of your game.
+Your story must have this file, but it can also have as many additional story files as you want to use.
+Additional story files must have the extension `.trot.ext.md`.

 You can change all of your project files to your liking, then build your project to run and test it.